+How did you hear about it?
 My inspiration to try a retreat came primarily from trusting in the experience of two close friends (thanks Sameer and Eugenia!) who’d gone on vipassana before me.
 After I heard about it twice from them, I started mentioning vipassana frequently in conversation, and met many others who’d gone as well.

+Had you meditated before?
 Not at all.
 The day before my retreat, I could barely sit still for ten minutes or so without opening my eyes and checking the time.
 I was freaking out a little that I wouldn’t make it.

 What made you jump into an intense silent retreat?
 Why not ease in?